FRONT PAGE – Why Mentors Matter: Meet the Makers of Mechanical Self-Reliance

 Pride of accomplishment!

-Read more articles about Mechanical Self Reliance in the Winter 2025 edition of Bendix Academy’s quarterly newsletter, Toolman Tips Vol 1, No 2.
+Read more articles like this in the most recent edition of Toolman Tips, Bendix Academy's quarterly newsletter!

 Bendix Academy, a nonprofit organization dedicated to providing students with essential toolmanship skills through hands-on mentorship, has successfully completed its pilot program and is preparing to expand to full-time programming in 2025.
 The academy’s mission is to inspire the next generation of innovators by equipping them with practical skills that can be applied in both everyday life and future career paths.